Should Celtics Pursue Anthony Davis? ESPN Analyst Weighs In Amid Playoff Run

 Boston’s current playoff run gives us second thoughts, though.
 Brown and Tatum have blossomed into stars on a roster that has developed great chemistry.
 That same core group is expected to return next season, and with Irving and Hayward in the fold, you could make the case the Celtics have a chance to win it all without adding Davis.

 It’s a good dilemma for Ainge to have.
-The Celtics exec should at least explore the possibility of a Davis trade if it arises, but he’s dealing from a position of power, and if New Orleans’ asking price is even a bit too high for Ainge’s liking, he can back out knowing the sky-high potential of his current club.
+The Celtics exec should at least explore the possibility of a Davis trade if it arises.
+But he’s dealing from a position of power, and if New Orleans’ asking price is even a bit too high for Ainge’s liking, he can back out knowing the sky-high potential of his current club.

 Then again, maybe the C’s will just win the NBA title this year and prove everybody wrong.